New Super Mario Bros. U: Plot

-Mario, Luigi, and two Toads, along with Princess Peach, are in the castle when Peach is held captive in her castle by Bowser, Bowser Jr, and the Koopalings, who invade and use a giant mechanical arm to throw Mario, Luigi, and two Toads far away.
+Mario, Luigi, Yellow Toad, and Blue Toad, along with Princess Peach, are in the castle, having a tea party, when Peach is held captive in her castle by Bowser, Bowser Jr., and the Koopalings, who invade and use a giant mechanical arm to throw Mario, Luigi, Yellow Toad, and Blue Toad far away.
 Mario and his friends must move across this new land, returning to Peach's castle in order to save her.
 On the way, they encounter seven Koopalings, each controlling their own world, plus Kamek, Nabbit, and Bowser Jr., and many minor enemies like Goombas, and Koopas.
 By conquering them, they get closer to Peach's castle, which has been transformed into an evil reflection of Bowser.
 By stopping Bowser, the castle returns to normal.
 As the heroes celebrate, Bowser Jr. and the Koopalings attempt to escape, leaving Bowser behind.
 He manages to jump up onto the airship, but his weight causes it to crash, and they are forced to flee on Bowser Jr.'s Koopa Clown Car.